alvinnebula/R-for-Med-EntryMLDL/README.md

 # R-for-Med-EntryMLDL

 _This repo is for an entry to Medical ML/DL training.
-Dr. Shafiq and me, we will start the practice here since Jul 2024_
+Dr. Shafiq and me, we will start the practice here since Jul 2023_

 ## Programming Basic in R
-### Foundations of programming practice
+### C1.
+Foundations of programming practice

 ## Probability & Statistic Exercises in R
+TODO

 ## Machine Learning Trials
+TODO